-- LPG has a distinctive odor.
+- LPG and natural gas have a distinctive odor.
 Learn to recognize these odors.
-(Reference "Fuel Gas Odor" and "Odor Fading" sections above. - If you have not been properly trained in repair and service of LPG fueled heaters, then do not attempt to light heater, perform service or repairs, or make any adjustments to the heater on LPG fuel system. - Even if you are not properly trained in the service and repair of the heater, ALWAYS be consciously aware of the odor of LPG. - A periodic "sniff test" around the heater or at the heater's joints; i.e. hose, connections, etc., is a good safety practice under any conditions.
+(Reference "Fuel Gas Odor" and "Odor Fading" sections above. - If you have not been properly trained in repair and service of LPG and natural gas heaters, then do not attempt to light heater, perform service or repairs, or make any adjustments to the heater on LPG or natural gas fuel systems. - Even if you are not properly trained in the service and repair of the heater, ALWAYS be consciously aware of the odor of LPG and natural gas. - A periodic "sniff test" around the heater or at the heater's joints; i.e. hose, connections, etc., is a good safety practice under any conditions.
 If you smell even a small amount of gas, CONTACT YOUR FUEL GAS SUPPLIER IMMEDIATELY.
 DO NOT WAIT!